danielmapar/modern-cpp/README.md

         * The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
 Despite its name, LLVM has little to do with traditional virtual machines.
 The name "LLVM" itself is not an acronym; it is the full name of the project.

         * LLVM began as a research project at the University of Illinois, with the goal of providing a modern, SSA-based compilation strategy capable of supporting both static and dynamic compilation of arbitrary programming languages.
 Since then, LLVM has grown to be an umbrella project consisting of a number of subprojects, many of which are being used in production by a wide variety of commercial and open source projects as well as being widely used in academic research.
 Code in the LLVM project is licensed under the "Apache 2.0 License with LLVM exceptions"
+            * Dynamic compiling means that the language is compiled to machine code while the program is being executed, not before.
+This allows, for example, just-in-time optimization - the code is optimized while the application is running.
+A JIT optimizer has the advantage that it has much more reliable information about which branches of the code are used most often and how they are usually used, because it can observe the application in action before applying optimizations.

+            * Dynamic compilation is a problem for automatic benchmarking, because multiple measurements of the same program code section can compare completely different machine code interpretations because the optimizer has decided to change the implementation between two runs.

     * Linking
         * ![linker](images/linker.png)